 (d) not less than fifty (50) feet from any public road as of the date of this Agreement.

 3.3.
-Wells at Adjacent Homes.
-If requested by any existing landowner who has a well within three thousand (3,000) feet of the Landfill as of the date of this Agreement, Company shall offer, at its expense, to construct a deep well for such landowner if that landowner is currently using a shallow well (less than one hundred (100) feet at the water source).

-3.4.
 Litter Control.
 All Acceptable Waste shall be compacted as soon as practicable after it is unloaded at the Landfill.
 Cover material shall be applied daily in accordance with the Permit.
 The working area will be kept as small as practicable to minimize the potential for blowing debris.
 Litter control will be provided by temporary fencing or cover, if necessary.

-3.5.
+3.4.
 Site Drainage.
 Subject to the Permit and any applicable Governmental Requirements, Company shall, throughout the Term: